biscuit-js/biscuit-store/docs/react/OBSERVER.md

 [![N|Solid](/docs/assets/exemple-button.png)](https://codesandbox.io/s/pedantic-rosalind-r3neo?file=/src/index.js)
 #### Dependencies are required
-Dependencies are required for two reasons.
+Dependencies are necessary for two reasons.
 First, without them, the component simply does not understand when it needs to be updated.
-Secondly, the obvious indication of dependencies makes the code more obvious, you can always understand which store and state the component is bound to and determine what data it accepts.
+Secondly, the obvious indication of dependencies makes the code more readable, you can always understand what storage or state the component is bound to, and determine what data it accepts.
-### Lern more
+### Learn more
 - [Subscribe](/docs/SUBSCRIBE.md)